Menu

 Dr. Barbara Cohn, Director and Senior Research Scientist at PHI’s Child Health and Development Studies is featured in Out of Plain Sight, a new documentary film exploring the short- and long-term health impacts of DDT exposure on humans and the environment.

-PHI’s Dr. Barbara Cohn is featured in Out of Plain Sight, a new environmental documentary exploring the health and environmental impacts of DDT on humans and ecosystems.
+PHI’s Dr. Barbara Cohn is featured in Out of Plain Sight, a new documentary exploring the health and environmental impacts of DDT on humans and ecosystems.

 Barbara Cohn